Reynold Carrington

-Reynold Carrington is a former Trinbagonian international footballer and current football manager for Point Fortin Civic.
+Reynold Carrington (born 27 January 1970) is a former Trinbagonian international footballer and the current football manager for Point Fortin Civic.
 He played as deep-lying midfield playmaker or as a sweeper.

 Playing career

 Carrington enjoyed most of his career at Trinidad and Tobago, with brief spells at the United States and Indonesia.
 He returned to Trinidad & Tobago in 1999 to play for his hometown club Point Fortin Civic and was sold in the same year to newcomers W Connection with Wesley Webb and David Atiba Charles for TT$75,000.
 In 2000, he won the Player of the Year award for W Connection, TT Pro League and TTFA.

 He was named in the team for the 2001 Caribbean Cup, winning the title and scoring in the first match against Barbados and the 2002 CONCACAF Gold Cup.
 He made his international debut for Trinidad and Tobago in 1992, playing his last match for the Soca Warrions in 2003.